LOUNGE /

 Contact

 A.E.E.
-Cummings' "i: six nonlectures" is a collection of lectures delivered at Harvard University.
-However, it rejects a conventional lecture format, instead discussing the importance of "living as an individual" through his own life and experiences.
-It is characterized not by explanations of theory or knowledge, but by an emphasis on the attitude of feeling, thinking, and living as "i (the self)," rather than being swept along by the "most people."
+Cummings' "i: six nonlectures" is a collection of lectures delivered at Harvard University, yet it rejects the conventional lecture format, instead discussing the importance of "living as an individual" through his own life and experiences.
+It is characterized not by explanations of theory or knowledge, but by an emphasis on the attitude of feeling, thinking, and living as an "i (individual)" rather than being swept along by the "most people."

-A.He widely handles the procurement and selection of imported art books, curates photography and art exhibitions both domestically and internationally, and arranges events such as book launches and signing sessions.
-He managed "TOWER BOOKS" on the 7th floor of Tower Records Shibuya from 1998, handled imported book procurement for the "Daikanyama T-Site" preparation office from 2008, and directed the bookstore "BOOKMARC Harajuku" by fashion brand "MARC JACOBS" from 2014.
+A.He widely engages in sourcing and curating foreign art books, curating photography and art exhibitions by domestic and international artists, and arranging book launch events and signing sessions.
+He managed "TOWER BOOKS" on the 7th floor of Tower Records Shibuya from 1998, handled foreign book sourcing for the "Daikanyama T-Site" preparation office from 2008, and directed the bookstore "BOOKMARC Harajuku" by fashion brand "MARC JACOBS" from 2014.
 In March 2026, he opened "NONLECTURE books/arts" on Shibuya's Spain Slope.